El-Sy/one-time-cron-example/README.md

 1. Reduce number of io calls to db or webserver compared to a periodic cron
 2. Execute when only needed

+### When not to use dynamic crons

+1. If vms have very very small memory space
+2. when one time task exceeds more than a threshold of 9000

 ### To Test

 1. Start the App